 Transition University of St Andrews is a hub for sustainability activity in St Andrews.
 We support the community – not just students – in low-carbon living and practical activities to make our town more resilient.
-If you share our vision please get involved: our core projects are organised around sustainable travel, reuse & recycle, conscious consumption, and knowledge & skills.
+If you share our vision please get involved: our core projects are organised around smarter travel, zero waste, local food, and knowledge & skills.

 Here we try to share the events, information and news surrounding all forms of sustainable transport in and around St Andrews.
 Whether it is walking, running, and jogging; cycling; car clubs; buses; trains; and local holidaying we have a wealth of ideas and support.